murphye/cheap-gke-cluster/README.md

 ### >>> [Blog Post for an Overview of this Solution - TODO](http://) <<<

-The total (all inclusive for all GCP services) cost of running the 3 node, 6 core GKE cluster over a period of 10 days ($7.31).
+The total (all inclusive for all GCP services) cost of running the 3 node, 6 core GKE cluster over a period of 30 days is $21.93, plus minimal charges for data ingress through a NAT gateway.
 This price includes the full 90% discount for Spot VMs in `us-west4` during this period of time along with other cost savings maneuvers to minimize the overall cost of the GKE cluster.

 ![Cluster Info](images/cluster-info.png)
+<p align="center"><bold>Image 1.
+3 Node Cluster, with a total of 24 GB of RAM, and 6 cores.</bold></p>

 ![Cost Over 10 Days](images/cost-over-10-days.png)
 ![Spot Discounts](images/us-west4-spot-discounts.png)